-FFY 2012 Actual Incentive Calculation
+FFY 2014 Actual Incentive Calculation

-For FFY 2012, \$526 million in federal incentive funding was made available nationwide.
-New York State's performance in the five key child support areas resulted in an incentive payment of \$28,166,791.
+For FFY 2014, \$547 million in federal incentive funding was made available nationwide, which represents an increase of 1.7% over the \$538 million made available the prior FFY.
+New York State's performance in the five key child support areas resulted in an incentive payment of \$31,820,270 which represents an increase of approximately \$1.25 million or 4.1% compared to FFY 2013.

-Of the \$28,166,791 in statewide incentives received for FFY 2012, OTDA will allocate \$17,984,618 to SSDs.
+Of the \$31,820,270 in statewide incentives received for FFY 2014, OTDA will allocate \$20,642,037 to SSDs.
 Incentive allocations to SSDs are based on the overall percentage of local IV-D program administrative costs as compared against the combined total of State and local IV-D program administrative costs.
-Adjustment of Actual to Reported Incentives - FFY 2012 (Attachment 1), column 6, contains the final adjusted incentive amounts for FFY 2012, which is the difference between claimed incentives reported on Schedule A-1 and actual incentives allocated.
+Adjustment of Actual to Reported Incentives - FFY 2014 (Attachment 1), column 6, contains the final adjusted incentive amounts for FFY 2014, which is the difference between claimed incentives reported on Schedule A-1 and actual incentives allocated.
 These amounts will be processed on an upcoming settlement for each district.
 Please do not submit a supplemental Schedule A-1 claim for these adjustments.

-FFY 2014 Estimated Incentive Calculation
+FFY 2016 Estimated Incentive Calculation

-Estimated Incentives - FFY 2014 (Attachment 2), is a schedule of estimated incentives for the remainder of FFY 2014.
-The county specific allocation is based upon actual FFY 2013 shares of total support collection figures.
-Since final incentive figures for FFY 2013 are not expected from the federal Office of Child Support Enforcement (OCSE) until late calendar year 2014 or early calendar year 2015, New York State is continuing to provide a conservative claiming figure (\$10 million in the aggregate) to avoid the potential for future negative adjustments.
+Estimated Incentives - FFY 2016 (Attachment 2), is a schedule of estimated incentives for the remainder of FFY 2016.
+The county-specific allocation is based upon actual FFY 2015 shares of total support collection figures.
+Since final incentive figures for FFY 2015 are not expected from the federal Office of Child Support Enforcement (OCSE) until the first quarter of calendar year 2017, New York State is continuing to provide a conservative claiming figure (\$10 million in the aggregate) to avoid the potential for future negative adjustments.
 SSDs should report the monthly estimated incentives consistent with Attachment 2, column 5.
 These amounts should be reported each month beginning with the next original claim after this LCM is issued.
 In accordance with the Schedule A-1 instructions found in the Fiscal Reference Manual, Volume 2, Chapter 3, SSDs must enter the monthly estimated incentive amount on line 19, column 2, Current IV-A Assistance, of the Schedule A-1.
 This amount will automatically be entered as the line 19, column 1, Total.